maxzheng/great-life-guide/double.md

 [FASTER by Jim Qwik](https://jimkwik.com/kwik-brain-001/) will help you learn faster and more effectively:

 * **Forget** everything you know so they don't interfere with what you are about to learn.
-* **Act** as you read by taking notes, memorize important content using memorization techiques, share with others.
+* **Act** as you read by taking notes, memorize important content using memorization techniques, share with others.
 By doing active reading, you will remember better and gain better understanding.
 * **State** of your mind matters.
 Make sure you are excited and motivated about the topic.
 Understand why you need to know and how it will be useful to you in the future.
 You will forget what you don't care sooner or later, but will